Back to Articles

 - transaction nonce 3: 0xd3f5da0463b6a0216ffb2ebff17bd9ce7cc328710e785d6436d3db1f550b5554

-Since previous deployment transaction failed, within the Stacks blockchain the name was not registered, leaving room for the deployment of a new contract with the same name but with arbitrary source code.
+Since the previous deployment transaction failed, the name was not registered on the Stacks blockchain, leaving room for the deployment of a new contract with the same name but with arbitrary source code.

 The token exfiltration code is linked to the SIP-10:transfer function, but ssl-labubu-672d3 was deployed with all the malicious exfiltration logic deactivated.

-Note, this was needed because during the pool deployment, in step 4 where the attacker gains elevated privileges, the ssl-labubu-672d3::transfer function is executed with the attacker as the caller.
-Thus having it activated during the verification bypass would have resulted in a failed exploit, as 0 balances of specific tokens would have been attempted to be transferred.
+Note: this was necessary because during the pool deployment (step 4, when the attacker gains elevated privileges), the ssl-labubu-672d3::transfer function is executed with the attacker as the caller.
+Having the exfiltration active during the verification bypass would have caused the exploit to fail, since transfers of zero balances would have been attempted.

 Malicious Contract Analysis

-A quick analysis of the malicious ssl-labubu-672d3 contract source code shows that, at initial deployment, the contract behaves as any other wrapper contract.
+A quick analysis of the malicious ssl-labubu-672d3 contract source shows that, at initial deployment, the contract behaves as a normal wrapper contract.

-The malicious behavior is deactivated at deployment and depends on two data variables: enable-farming and amount-percent .
-Both of these can only be changed by the deployer of the contract by calling specific functions set-enable-farming and set-amount-percent.
+The malicious behavior is deactivated at deployment and depends on two data variables: enable-farming and amount-percent.
+Both can only be changed by the deployer via the functions set-enable-farming and set-amount-percent.

 The role of each variable is as follows:

-- enable-farming is a flag-type variable, defaulted to 0.
-Different values result in different tokens being stolen from the caller calling the transfer function.
-The amount of tokens depends on the amount-percent flag.
+• enable-farming — a flag-type variable (default: 0).
+Different flag values result in different tokens being stolen from the caller when transfer is invoked; the stolen amount depends on amount-percent.

-steal caller’s entire balance of: STX, aBTC , sBTC, ALEX and sUSDT tokens
+u9steal caller's entire balance of: STX, aBTC, sBTC, ALEX and sUSDT tokens

 Step 3: Missing labubu dependency was deployed